Tomev/qcflow/docs/source/llms/tracing/index.rst

 Ending a Span
 ^^^^^^^^^^^^^

-After performing the operations associated with a span, you must end the span explicitly using the :py:meth:`qcflow.client.MlflowClient.end_span` method.
+After performing the operations associated with a span, you must end the span explicitly using the :py:meth:`qcflow.client.QCFlowClient.end_span` method.
 Make note of the two required fields that are in the API signature:

 - **request_id**: The identifier associated with the root span